Quick Last-Minute Christmas Gifts

 Create a decorative monogram to give as a handcrafted Christmas present.
 Paint a wood letter a neutral color and decorate with buttons, ribbons, and other embellishments, customized to the recipient's taste and style.
-To make it say Christmas, use holiday colors and elements.
+To make it Christmas-theme, use holiday colors and elements.

 Editor's Tip: Use a last initial to serve as a family gift.